wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    If you get this response, you propably forgot to run requirements.txt:

    <pre>Traceback (most recent call last):
-  File "server.py", line 2, in <module>
+  File "server.py", line 2, in &LT;module>
     from flask import Flask, request, jsonify
 ImportError: No module named flask</pre>